seduerr91/seduerr91.github.io/pages/castle-object-oriented-python.md

 - `Mueller` - Dictionaries: demo_dict.get("Joy") is fast w/ hash; demo_dict.get("Joy", "not found") for KeyErrors
   - keys(), values() and items() return iterator over these (items as a tuple with (k, v))
   - hash collision can lead to slowdowns
-- `Eiscafe` - Defaultdict: Whenever a key is accessed that isn't already in the dict, a default is created
+- `Echter Gallery` - Defaultdict: Whenever a key is accessed that isn't already in the dict, a default is created
   - Useful for creating containers of data
 - `DeuBa` - Counter: beefed-up dict where keys are counted & values are the quantities
   - collections.Counter[sample_list].most_common(1) 	# returns the top 1 most common value
+  - `DM`- Strings:
+    - encode chars to create bytes, decode bytes to recover chars
+    - format strings with f-strings f"hello {name[0]}" # can contain vars or even code
+    - escape braces by using them twice will format to one
-- `Sportladen` - Lists: in Py should be used, if we want to store one type of instances only
+- `Sportarena` - Lists: in Py should be used, if we want to store one type of instances only
     - type hinting with list[int]
     - sort() sorts case-sensitive, i.e. Z is before a
     - mix of unsortable elems will return TypeError
     - immutable sequence of unicode chars
-    - encode chars to create bytes, decode bytes to recover chars
-    - format strings with f-strings f"hello {name[0]}" # can contain vars or even code
-    - escape braces by using them twice will format to one
 - `JuliusSpital` - Sets: represent unordered group of unique items, incredibly efficient for uniqueness
     - purpose: identify things that are in set or not
     - method: union: (if in either, duplicates are added once), intersection & (if in both), summetric_difference ^ (in one or the other but not both)